ctn-waterloo/website/ctn_waterloo/content/meetings/lab-meetings-2021.md

 * Apr 30: Pawel on visual odometry
 * May 7: michael on mutual information sampling with SSPs
 * May 14: thomas master's thesis final talk
+* May 21: nicole on complementary learning paper
 * May 28: pete SYDE seminar presentation